Qubes-Community/Contents/docs/customization/dpi-scaling.md

 The procedure for setting DPI scaling depends on the presence of the `/usr/libexec/gsd-xsettings` daemon, usually provided by the `gnome-settings-daemon` package:

-- without `/usr/libexec/gsd-xsettings` running, applications honor the `Xft.dpi` [X resource](https://en.wikipedia.org/wiki/X_resources), which we can use for scaling.
+- without `/usr/libexec/gsd-xsettings` running, applications honor the `Xft.dpi` [X resource](https://en.wikipedia.org/wiki/X_resources), which we can then use for scaling.
 - with `/usr/libexec/gsd-xsettings` running, applications are prevented from using the `Xft.dpi` resource so gnome specific commands have to used.

 Notes: